larryhudson/fastapi-vite-claude-ai-form-filler/PLAN.md

 ## Project Overview

 This project aims to create a web application that leverages AI technology to assist users in filling out forms.
-The application will consist of a FastAPI Python backend and a Vite + React frontend, providing a seamless and intelligent form-filling experience.
+The application consists of a FastAPI Python backend and a Vite + React frontend, providing a seamless and intelligent form-filling experience.

 ### Key Features:
 1. User-friendly web interface with a customizable form